-Have you ever needed to unstick a zipper?
-It happens to all of us.
-Usually at the most inconvenient times.
-But we have 18 ideas that you can try the next time you’re “stuck” with a sticky zipper situation.
+What do you do when your zip won’t budge?
+Learn how to unstick a zipper with these 14 smart tips and tricks with common household items.
+These are genius ways to fix a zipper which always happens at the most inconvenient times.
+But we have genius zipper fixing ideas that you can try the next time you’re “stuck” with a sticky zipper situation.

 Imagine with me for a moment: You wake up late so are in a hurry to get ready and out the door.
 You run to the closet or dresser and quickly throw an outfit together (all the while hoping it looks like you put in a little more effort than you did).